Trusted Trader Coronavirus Support and FAQsUpdated: Monday 11 May 2020

 9. Can I search for Trusted Traders who do emergency call outs?

 10. Landlords gas certificate renewal / Certification for HMO properties

 11. Social distancing for traders on a job / vehicles

-All business workplaces that are not being specifically required to close should consider these key questions – and at all times work on the precautionary basis:
+All business workplaces that are not being specifically required to close should consider a key set of questions– and at all times work on the precautionary basis:

 - Is what you do essential or material to the effort against the virus or to the wellbeing of society?

 - Are you able to demonstrate and give confidence to your workforce that you can consistently practice safe social distancing and comply with ALL other standard health and safety requirements?
 If the answer to either of the above questions is no, the advice of the Chief Medical Officer on a precautionary basis is to close.

 Trading Standards have asked that this guidance be taken seriously by all Trusted Traders and businesses.

 For the more information, visit the following link: Social distancing guidance for business,

 We would expect any Trusted Trader to exercise extreme caution and minimise any risk.
 If they or any member of their household display any symptoms, they are to self-isolate and remain indoors.